wp-plugins/xili-language/readme.txt

 10. xili-language: Special Admin UI sidebox - infos about theme's content for multilingual settings.

 == Changelog ==
-= 1.1.8 - 1.1.9 = new features for theme's developers - see code lines - Fix title of wp_get_archives links with current permalinks.
+= 1.1.8 - 1.1.9 = new features for theme's developers - see code lines - Fix title of `wp_get_archives` links with current permalinks.
-= 1.1 = improve xiliml_the_others_posts function optionally to return an array of linked posts = 1.0.2 = fix unexpected like tags metabox added by WP 28 in post edit UI - tracs #10437
+= 1.1 = improve `xiliml_the_others_posts` function optionally to return an array of linked posts = 1.0.2 = fix unexpected like tags metabox added by WP 28 in post edit UI - tracs #10437
 = 1.0 =
 * New ways to define default language of front-page,
 * also compatible with new recent WP 2.8.
 * Some fixes.
 Unique id for category link hook

-= 0.9.9.6 = ready for new multiple widgets - fixed filter by in class = 0.9.9.5 = php doc enhanced, link to modify linked posts = 0.9.9.4 = Recent commments, Get_archives translatable, some fixes or improvements...
+= 0.9.9.6 = ready for new multiple widgets - fixed filter by in class = 0.9.9.5 = php doc enhanced, link to modify linked posts = 0.9.9.4 = Recent commments, 'Get_archives' translatable, some fixes or improvements...
 = 0.9.9.3 = sub selection of pages for `wp_list_pages()` with `&lang=` , some fixes
-= 0.9.9 = give dir of lang ltr or rtl, fixes for cat popup in post edit admin UI, fixes quick-edit update  (0.9.9.1 fixes internal get_cur_language() that now deliver array.
+= 0.9.9 = give dir of lang ltr or rtl, fixes for cat popup in post edit admin UI, fixes quick-edit update  (0.9.9.1 fixes internal `get_cur_language()` that now deliver array.
 0.9.9.2 fixe class of metabox has-right-sidebar for 2.8, W3C)
 = 0.9.8.3 = (dashboard) for new post, pre-set default language of author according his browser's language.
 = 0.9.8.2 = better query (`get_terms_of_groups_lite`) - fixes W3C xml:lang
 = 0.9.8.1 = Counting only published posts and pages, add filter for widget's titles, in admin UI link to posts of one language, compatible with xili-tidy-tags plugin.